-This RPF in Georgian will be disclosed on the MDFG website and at MDFG office before Project appraisal.
-The RPF in Georgian will also be disclosed to the APs at the relevant Municipality office (Gamgebeli) and at village administration (Sacrebulo) once subprojects are identified.
-Its English version will be disclosed on the WB website prior to Project appraisal and after the RPF is endorsed by the Executing Agency (EA) which will be MDFG in this case.
-Once a RAP for a subproject has been prepared and approved by MDFG and WB it will be disclosed at relevant Sacrebulo office (Gamgeoba and at village administration (Sacrebulo).
-A pamphlet in Georgian, summarizing compensation eligibility and entitlement provisions, will be sent to all AP/AFs before the initiation of the compensation/rehabilitation process and before signing contract awards.
+This RPF in Georgian will be disclosed on the MDF and Ministry of Education website and offices before Project appraisal.
+The RPF in Georgian will also be disclosed to the APs at the relevant Municipality office (Mayor) and at village administration (Sakrebulo) once subprojects are identified.
+Its English version will be disclosed on the WB website prior to Project appraisal and after the RPF is endorsed by the Executing Agencies (EA), i.e., MDF and MESCS.
+Once a RAP for a subproject has been prepared and approved by EA and the WB it will be disclosed at relevant local government offices.
+A pamphlet in Georgian, summarizing compensation eligibility and entitlement provisions, will be distributed to all AP/AHs before the initiation of the compensation/rehabilitation process and before signing contract awards.
 The consultation process will be continued throughout the project cycle.

-9. Complaints and Grievances
+IX.
+Complaints and Grievances